gtri/scrimmage/README.md

     git clone https://github.com/gtri/scrimmage.git

 ### Install Binary Dependencies

 Scrimmage's Binary Dependencies can be intalled by running `./setup/install-binaries.sh` and `./setup/install-jsbsim.sh`

     cd scrimmage
     sudo ./setup/install-binaries.sh
     sudo ./setup/install-jsbsim.sh

 `./setup/install-binaries.sh` provides a list of required Ubuntu packages in the "DEPS_DPKG" array.
-This script allows for futher installation customization with either the `--external` or `--python` flags:
+This script allows for futher installation customization with the `--external` flag:

-    sudo ./setup/install-binaries.sh [--external] [--python <version>]
+    sudo ./setup/install-binaries.sh [--external]

 If the first option `--external` is passed, the script only installs what is necessary for an external build (see EXTERNAL flag to project CMakeLists.txt).
-The second argument `--python <version>` selects the version of python for which to install dependencies.
-Supported values for `<version>` are "2", "3", and "a", with "a" installing dependencies for both python 2 and 3.
-This option defaults to "a" if no valid version is specified.

 ### Build SCRIMMAGE Core